UvaCsl/HemoCell/doc/user_guide/other_topics.rst

 --------------------------------------------------

 This is possible with the extra ``<sim><tcsv>`` parameter which is already added in the :ref:`cases/pipeflow:Pipe flow` case.
-This parameter then controls a seperate call to writeCellInfo_CSV that writes only CSV output.
+This parameter then controls a separate call to writeCellInfo_CSV that writes only CSV output.
 To reduce the HDF5 output you can simply increate ``<sim><tmeas>`` in the config file.